lognorman20/stockx_competiton/README.md

 ```
 ### Understanding the Data

-Description of the data from StockX:
+The data I used is from [StockX's data competition in 2019](https://stockx.com/news/the-2019-data-contest/).
+Here's a description of the data from StockX:

 "The data we’re giving you consists of a random sample of all Off-White x Nike and Yeezy 350 sales from between 9/1/2017 (the month that Off-White first debuted “The Ten” collection) and the present.
 There are 99,956 total sales in the data set; 27,794 Off-White sales, and 72,162 Yeezy sales.
 The sample consists of U.S. sales only.